 If you are intending to become pregnant, you should have a blood test to check your immunity against rubella and then have a vaccination if necessary.
 This blood test is necessary because even if you have previously been vaccinated against rubella, you may not be immune.

-Women who are not immune should be immunised at least three months before becoming pregnant and avoid pregnancy for at least 28 days after immunisation.
+Women who are not immune require two doses of vaccine a minimum of 28 days apart and should avoid pregnancy for at least 28 days after immunisation.

 A pregnant woman should not receive the MMR vaccine.
 The MMRV vaccine is not recommended for people 14 years and over.
 If you are pregnant and not immune, you are advised to avoid contact with anyone who has rubella.
 You should also arrange for an immunisation soon after you have your baby and you should then avoid another pregnancy for at least 28 days.